Friederike Wölke - About me

 Other activities

-In 2024 I joined a European Grassland project for which I will spend a couple of weeks in the field, sampling grassland plots along the Czech-Austrian border.
-The project is not related to my doctoral studies - I just really missed being outside in nature and applied for this job that was offered by my doctoral thesis supervisor.
+During my PhD in Prague, I joined a European Grassland project for which I spent a couple of weeks in the field, sampling grassland plots along the Czech-Austrian border in 2024.

 Fieldwork GRACE]